On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Preliminaries

 \subsection{Review on the $\SL$-character variety}

 We briefly review the $\SL$-representation space and the character variety.
-We consider $\SL$-representations for the fundamental group of a compact manifold $M$, i.e., homomorphisms from $\pi_1(M)$ into $\SL$.
+We consider $\SL$-representations of the fundamental group of a compact manifold $M$, i.e., homomorphisms from $\pi_1(M)$ into $\SL$.
 We let denote the space of $\SL$-representations for $M$.
-As usual, this space is endowed with the {compact--open topology}.
-Here $\pi_1(M)$ is assumed to have the discrete topology and the Lie group $\SL$ is endowed with the usual one.
+We can see that $R(M)$ is an affine algebraic set from a presentation of $\pi_1(M)$, by viewing $R(M)$ as solutions to polynomial equations in a product of copies of $\SL$ for each generator in $\pi_1(M)$.